h3rald/h3rald/contents/conver.md

 While this typically helps &mdash; if properly enforced &mdash; to solve very practical problems related to a project,  like how to manage dependencies and how to classify the type of changes delivered, it doesn't necessarily convey the level of completeness, maturity, or stability of such project.
 If a version is 2.3.7, is the project going to remain _stable_ from a version to the next?
 Or are there going to be major versions released that will introduce breaking changes?

+Also, semantic versioning formalizes the concept of _branching_ versions, so even if version 2.0.0 is released, there could be fixes released for prior major and minor versions, like 1.4.7 or 1.6.12.
+While this is useful for certain categories of projects, it starts to lose meaning (and unnecessarily complicated things) once a project reaches a certain stage of completeness.

 While semantic versioning and traditional versioning systems are very useful to understand at a glance the entity of a change from a version to the next, they do not provide any indication on whether a project is going to keep changing or essentially try to remain the same.

 ### Prior Art

-There are at least two or three versioning systems that emphasize the importance of converging to a _stable state_ in which a project can be considered _complete_.
+There are at least a couple versioning systems/conventions that emphasize the importance of converging to a _stable state_ in which a project can be considered _complete_.
 Of course, such convergence would never actually happen in practice, but it may be approximated sufficiently enough so that a project could be considered _highly dependable_, or even a [bedrock platform](https://permacomputing.net/bedrock_platform/).

 #### KelVer